ToFFmashines/binary_for_zynthian/README.md

 make
 make install
 ```
-The final binaries are in [src/GeonKick/lv2](https://github.com/ToFFmashines/binary_for_zynthian/tree/a3f04e10c481957ee0a4e2d1f868623f21f52631/src/GeonKick/lv2)
+The final binaries are in [src/GeonKick/lv2](https://github.com/ToFFmashines/binary_for_zynthian/tree/a3f04e10c481957ee0a4e2d1f868623f21f52631/src/GeonKick/lv2) for older Zynthian OS.

-New version GeonKick 3.5 (16.10.2024) are in [src/GeonKick-3.5](src/GeonKick-3.5).
+New version GeonKick 3.5 (16.10.2024) are in [src/GeonKick-3.5](src/GeonKick-3.5) for Zynthian OS Oram.
 This files are instaled on Zynthian in /usr/local/lib/lv2/geonkick.lv2/ directory.
 Preset are instaled in to /usr/local/share/geonkick/presets/.

 Remark for Linux compilation - library lv2-dev/stable,now 1.18.4-2 amd64 LV2 audio plugin specification - is working.
 The library lv2-dev from kxstudio not work -> https://github.com/Geonkick-Synthesizer/geonkick/issues/1